ishanbhaway/RepData_PeerAssessment1/PA1_template.md

 rawactivity[, "date"] <- as.Date(rawactivity[, "date"], format = "%Y-%m-%d")
 ```

+##What is mean total number of steps taken per day?

 Displaying the required Histogram, mean and median of total number of steps taken